M-earnest/docker_workshop/workshop/advanced/data.md

 images
 root@8e2a056bed3a:/home# cd images/
 root@8e2a056bed3a:/home/images# ls
-happy_whale.jpg
+'happy_whale.jpg'
 ```

-If this seems tedious or you have to copy a lot of files you can also directly add a number of files, i.e. from the local directory where the docker build command is run, replace the above code with:
+If this seems tedious or you have to copy a lot of files you can also directly add a number of files, i.e. from the current working directory where the `docker build` command is run, replace the above code with:

 ```
     COPY . /home/images